 Innovation teams not protected

-Innovation teams are constrained by the success measures, approval processes and sceptics that are vested in maintaining the status quo.
-Know that the status quo will hinder innovation through bureaucracy and claims about tradition.
+Innovation teams are constrained by previous commitments, ill-fitting governance and sceptics that are vested in maintaining the status quo.
+Know that the status quo will hinder innovation through apprehension, bureaucracy and claims about tradition.

 Conflicting incentives & mindset